What's the best AI language learning app in 2024?

 It depends what you're looking for.
 If you're only looking for basic conversation practice, ChatGPT is going to be the best tool for you.
 If you're interested in getting AI transcripts to follow whilst listening to podcasts and videos, Langua is worth checking out (it also provides more powerful conversation practice, but this feature is not free).
 Keep in mind, the effectiveness of any AI language tool also depends on the user's commitment and regular practice.

-What are the limitations of AI in language learning?
+What are the limitations of AI language tutors?

-Conversational AI for language learning, while advanced, may not fully replicate the nuances and complexities of natural human speech.
+While advanced, AI language tutors may not fully replicate the nuances and complexities of natural human speech.
 The AI may not always correct grammar errors or offer the depth of feedback a human tutor could provide.
-AI also cannot compete with the feeling of human connection you get when speaking with natives.
+AI language tutors also cannot compete with the feeling of human connection you get when speaking with natives.
 Lastly, you should avoid sharing sensitive information to protect your privacy, and check the companies' privacy policies.

 Curious to explore what AI can do for your ability to speak your target language?
 I encourage you to check out Langua here and create a free account.